 Golden Scorpion Park – 2 hours each way

-Food, fun, a giant pillow to jump on, what more could you ask for!
+Food, fun, a giant pillow to jump on, what more could you ask for?
 When it’s too hot in the city, take a one-day motorbike trip from Saigon and drive out to Golden Scorpion Park for some watered-down fun.
-The park is designed with picnic and BBQ areas, places to rent paddle boats, swimming options, and a huge pillow to jump onto before splash landing into the water.
+The park is designed with picnic and BBQ areas, places to rent paddle boats, places to swim, and a huge pillow to jump onto before splash landing into the water.
 There are also life vests and a lifeguard on duty for your safety.

 The park was named after a beautiful golden flower that grows in abundance throughout the area.
 If you come in the right season, the place is flooded with these golden beauties.
-Anyone into camping, you should be able to organize with the site directly and spend a night or two here.
+If you’re into camping, you should be able to organize with the site directly and spend a night or two here.

 How To Get Golden Scorpion Park

 Rent a motorbike and from HCMC central, you can head out of town on the Cong Hoa road and make your way to the CT01, turning on the H13 road, then following the Nguyen Huu Canh road in.

-- There are restaurants here, but B.Y.O.B, bring your own BBQ if you want to grill your lunch.
+- There are restaurants here, but bring your own BBQ if you want to grill.

 - Plan a full day.

 - Go mid-week to avoid family crowds.

 - The park loans out tables & chairs (not camping equipment).

 Black Virgin Mountain – 3.5 hours each way

 The highest peak in Southern Vietnam, Black Virgin Mountain, looks longingly across the landscape below.
 This dormant volcano was a strategic base for the Americans during the Vietnam war.
 What was once a war zone is now a stunning hike and relaxing cable car ride.
 Around 3.5-hours (100kms) each way from HCMC.